earthlybimo/SpatialDampedAnomalyPersistence-SDAP/README.md

 Optionally, it is also useful to have this package for timing the operations: tictoc

-# Data Directory
-We will use one specific path for all our data operations.
-Please choose this appropriately to handle storage issues.
-Softlinks are also ok.
-MASTERPATH="~/WORK/Data/SDAP/"

-In each script, this path has been stated at the top and can be changed with the appropriate storage path.

-Within this masterdirectory, we will divide our outputs by hemisphere.
-For example, HEM="sh" or HEM ="nh" HEMPATH=paste0(MASTERPATH,"/",HEM) dir.create(paste0(HEMPATH,"/Outputs/"),recursive = T)

-All outputs will be saved accordingly in this folder, further divided into subfolders

 # Input data
 We need the input data to find initial ice-edge and climatological SIP.
 For this example, we will use the SIC records from OSI SAF.
 Other SIC records can also be used, although some troubleshooting might be required in further steps.
 OSI SAF data can be downloaded from here: